Triumph by Dai Vernon

 EruditeMagic says...

-Joshua Jay’s Particle System includes routines spanning various plots, including Triumph, emphasizing entertainment value with quick, punchy effects.
+The Particle System includes routines spanning various plots, including Triumph.
+Joshua Jay prioritizes entertainment value, focusing on quick, punchy effects and incorporating gags and timing.

 fiddlinjonny says...

 Magic Button includes 56 gaffed cards and a 3-hour tutorial.
-The tutorial starts with detailed sleight instructions, great for beginners, and includes routines like Triumph.
+The tutorial starts with detailed sleight instructions, great for beginners.
+Multiple routines are taught, including The Ambitious Card and Triumph.

 magicorthodoxy says...